 Filing a Complaint

-- Direct Communication - As a first step, the ISMA always recommends that you contact the physician and express your concern to the physician directly, either in person, by telephone or by written mail.
+- Direct Communication.
+As a first step, ISMA always recommends that you contact the physician and express your concern to the physician directly, either in person, by telephone or by written mail.
 Sometimes the issue has simply been a misunderstanding and can be quickly resolved.

-- ISMA Non-Members - If the physician is not a member of ISMA (see the ISMA Member Directory), the ISMA has no relationship with that physician.
+- ISMA Non-Members.
+If the physician is not a member of ISMA (see the ISMA Member Directory), ISMA has no relationship with that physician.
 The Office of the Indiana Attorney General has jurisdiction over all Indiana licensed professionals.

-- ISMA Members - If the physician is a member of the ISMA and you are not seeking money or action against the physician’s license, contact ISMA’s Legal Department to discuss further.
+- ISMA Members.
+If the physician is a member of ISMA and you are not seeking money or action against the physician’s license, contact ISMA’s Legal Department to discuss the issue further.
 However, if the physician is located in one of the following counties, contact the county medical society to ask about the possibility of filing a complaint:

 - Marion County ( Indianapolis) – (317) 639-3406

 - Lake and Porter counties – (219) 769-3551

 - Allen County ( Fort Wayne) – (260) 420-1011